CSharpM7/alucard-release/README.md

 # Alucard Release Page

 This is the official release page for the Alucard mod.
 Head over to the releases page to download!
+For more information, visit https://github.com/CSharpM7/Alucard

 ## Prerequisit Plugins